What You Need To Consider Before Buying A Used Car

 6. Look Up the VIN

 The VIN is the Vehicle Identification Number.
-Each vehicle has a unique VIN number.
+Each vehicle has a unique VIN.
 The VIN can tell you if there are any recalls on the vehicle.
 You can look up a vehicle by VIN on the NHTSA’s Safety Issues and Recalls page to see if the vehicle needs repairs due to a safety recall.
-And if a used car’s VIN information matches up with what’s in the vehicle title and records.
+It will also tell you if a used car’s VIN information matches up with what’s in the vehicle title and records.

-You can use a VIN decoder chart to know more about the VIN of the car.
+You can use a VIN decoder chart to learn more about the VIN of the car.

 Note: not all makes and models of vehicles may be available.